oneapi-community/awesome-oneapi/README.md

 * [RayBNN_Raytrace](https://github.com/BrosnanYuen/RayBNN_Raytrace) -  Ray tracing library using GPUs, CPUs, and FPGAs via CUDA, OpenCL, and oneAPI
 * [RcppParallel](https://github.com/RcppCore/RcppParallel) - The rcppparallel project provides high-level functions for parallel programming with Rcpp and supports using Intel TBB for performance on Windows, macOS, and Linux systems.
 * [Scal](https://devmesh.intel.com/projects/scalsale) - New physical scalable benchmark, namely ScalSALE, is based on the well-known SALE scheme.
 ScalSALE's main goal is to provide a gold-standard benchmark application that can incorporate multi-physical schemes while maintaining scalable and efficient execution times.
+* [Beehive SPIR-V Toolkit](https://github.com/beehive-lab/beehive-spirv-toolkit) - A programming framework for building SPIR-V binary modules from Java.
+This tool is intended to be used by compilers and runtimes systems to dynamically generate SPIR-V code.
+This toolkit fully supports SPIR-V 1.2, and it is currently used by the TornadoVM JIT compiler.
 * [SYCLomatic](https://github.com/oneapi-src/SYCLomatic) - The SycloMatic project helps developers migrate code to the SYCL heterogeneous programming model.
 Daily builds are available, but not rigorously tested for production quality control.
 * [SYnergy](https://github.com/unisa-hpc/SYnergy) -  Energy Measurement and Frequency Scaling for SYCL applications.
 * [SYCLops](https://github.com/Huawei-PTLab/SYCLops) - A SYCL-specific LLVM-to-MLIR converter.